Fatima Effendi

 Fatima Effendi is a Pakistani actress and model.
 She has appeared in the Pakistani drama series Man-O-Salwa, Meri Zaat Zarra-e-Benishan, Ishq Ibadat and Kash Mai Teri Beti Na Hoti.

 Career

 Effendi was born in a Sindhi Muslim family.
 She is currently studying for a bachelor's degree in fashion design in Karachi.

 Personal life

 Effendi is married to the actor and model Kanwar Arslan since 2012.
-The couple have two children, Almir and Mahbir.
+The couple have two children Almir, Mahbir.